scaleoutsean/hcicollector/FAQ.md

 ## What is the reason Trident was removed from HCICollector

 Because it was confusing to people unfamiliar with Trident, the installation script couldn't handle Trident updates and various other concerns (such as, for example, the fact that more and more NetApp customers use Trident in production so there's a growing risk of unintentianal conflict with other users and workloards).
 Additionally, my primary goal is to make it easier to install and use SolidFire collector in existing monitoring infrastructure rather than create new instances of Grafana and Graphite or introduce additional dependencies.

-## Why does SF Collector use the older SolidFire Python SDK 1.5.0 rather than the newly released version 1.6?

-Because version 1.6 can't be downloaded from pip, which means that changes to installer and docs would be required and it's still be a poor user experience.

 ## Is this repo associated with or sponspored by NetApp